Written by: Andrew Splatt – Director & Executive Practice Leader

 What Do I Need to Make a Public Liability Claim?

-To have a successful claim, you will need evidence.
-So, gather as much information as possible for your public liability lawyer or solicitor.
+You need solid evidence to make a successful claim.
+So, gather as much information as possible before you seek advice from a public liability lawyer or personal injury solicitor.

 1. Wherever your accident occurred, you should report it in writing to the venue owner, e.g., city council, shopping centre manager, private property or theme park operator.